Thank you for reading our post, please rate this article at the end.

 Size Matters: The Bigger the Better

-When picking a camping tent for a family or group, I recommend getting a bigger tent than you think you need.
+When selecting a camping tent for a family or group, I recommend opting for a larger tent than you initially think you need.
 One that’s big enough to spend your evenings after it gets dark or during the daytime when it might be showering.
-So, better bigger than smaller.
+So, it’s better to be bigger than smaller.

-Regarding the capacity, understand that the size rating of tents is funky and, most of the time, misleading.
-The idea of tent sizing by manufacturers is they assume people are packed like sardines, and it only works if everybody squeezes and there’s no space left for extra gear.
+Regarding capacity, note that tent size ratings are often misleading and somewhat inconsistent.
+The idea of tent sizing by manufacturers is that they assume people are packed like sardines, and it only works if everybody squeezes and there’s no space left for extra gear.

-But the reality is each camper will have clothes and personal items with them and want to get out of bed without stepping on the next person.
-Therefore, when picking a group camping tent, look for one that holds about twice the number of campers you want to accommodate.
-For example, a 4-person tent is meant to accommodate 2.
-On the other hand, a 6-person tent can comfortably accommodate 3 campers.
+But the reality is, each camper will have clothes and personal items with them and want to get out of bed without stepping on the next person.
+Therefore, when selecting a group camping tent, look for one that accommodates approximately twice as many campers as you want to host.
+For example, a 4-person tent is designed to accommodate up to 4 people.
+On the other hand, a 6-person tent comfortably accommodates 3 campers.

-Based on experience, the correct way to determine the right sizing of your tent is first to identify your sleeping arrangements (consider the sleeping pads/mats you’ll use).
+Based on experience, the correct way to determine the proper size for your tent is to first identify your sleeping arrangements (consider the sleeping pads/mats you’ll use).
 And based on that, figure out the footprint you need for your tent.
-In short, look at the floor dimensions, and decide how spacious you need your tent to be.
+In short, consider the floor dimensions and determine how much space you need for your tent.

 *Tip: The average sleeping pad is 20”x72”.
 This is the space you need for every person in a tent.

-Of course, you’ll also want to account for extra space for storage, but the sleeping pad dimensions should be the bare minimum.
+Of course, you’ll also want to account for extra storage space, but the sleeping pad dimensions should be the bare minimum.

 Consider the Tent Design

-The most comfortable tents for families or groups are the ones the tallest member can stand in.
-Understand family tents are more than just sleeping spaces, but also shelters to spend time with family and relatives.
-They’re meant for relaxing and enjoying camping.
+The most comfortable tents for families or groups are those that allow the tallest members to stand upright.
+Understand that family tents are more than just sleeping spaces; they are also shelters for spending time with family and relatives.
+They’re designed for relaxing and enjoying the outdoors.

-And therefore, it makes more sense to choose family tents with vertical walls as they’re roomier inside.
+Therefore, it makes more sense to choose family tents with vertical walls, as they’re roomier inside.
 Choose a wall tent.

-Camping tents with walls are popular with groups or family campers because they have got a vertical rather than sloping wall.
-There’s more room for walking about compared to a tent with a similar footprint but with sloping walls.
+Camping tents with walls are popular among groups or family campers because they have vertical rather than sloping walls.
+There’s more room to move about than in a tent with a similar footprint but with sloping walls.

-The cabin-style family tent is a great design for a wall tent.
+The cabin-style family tent is an excellent design for a wall tent.
 Compared to other designs, such as dome tents, the former has steeper walls (near-vertical).
 It helps to maximize the overall peak height and livable space.

 While the cabin tents are generally tougher to set up, require more poles, and have a complex design, they’re usually adopted for family use because of their spaciousness.